bamlab/dev-standards/successful-sprint/coding/plan-your-ticket-to-improve-efficency.s.md

   * check: I know how my PO can validate it
 * After reading the checklist in my ticket, I go through my code to find the files that will be modified.
 * For each file, I find the part of the code that will be targeted.
-* I create a git branch: git checkout -b feature—ticketNumber-ComponentName-FonctionalityShortDescription
+* I create a git branch: git checkout -b feature—ticketNumber-ComponentName-FeatureShortDescription
 * I check the quality of the actual code

 ## Steps (from 5 to 20min)